General Logistics Systems Czech Republic, s.r.o.

 i) The parcel label, translucent self-adhesive packaging containing a consignment note, and labels denoting special services have to be attached to the largest side of the parcel.

-j) If several parcels are dispatched to the same address, labels indicating the use of special services must be attached to each of the parcels.
+j) If several parcels are dispatched to the same address, stickers indicating the use of special services must be attached to each of the parcels.

-l) Hazardous goods is not allowed to be dispatched, even if marked as such.
+l) Hazardous goods are allowed to be dispatched, even if marked as such.

 5. Collection of parcels